pascalgutjahr/prompt_muons_wiki/source/docs/Reconstructions.rst

 Reconstructions
 ###############

-The reconstructions for the incoming direction and the energy of the muons are machine learning based using the `dnn_reco <https://github.com/icecube/dnn_reco>`_ framework.
+The reconstructions used in this analysis are based on machine learning using the `dnn_reco <https://github.com/icecube/dnn_reco>`_ framework.
-The performance of the reconstructions is currently under investigation.
-So far, we had two bachelor students Leander Flottau and Benjamin Brandt working on angular and energy reconstructions.
+We had two bachelor students Leander Flottau and Benjamin Brandt working on angular and energy reconstructions.
 Their bachelor theses are provided on request.
-The networks mentioned below are the networks used for the plots stated in the Analysis chapter.
-Further below, the latest networks currently under investigation are presented

-The L2 muon filter is applied.
+Afterwards, we further improved these reconstructions.

 Input data
 ++++++++++